Dark City (1998 film): Plot

 John Murdoch awakens in a hotel bathtub with amnesia.
 He receives a phone call from Dr. Daniel Schreber, who urges him to flee the hotel to evade a group of men who are after him.
 In the room, Murdoch discovers the corpse of a ritualistically murdered woman and a bloody knife.
 He flees the scene, just as a group of pale men in trenchcoats ("the Strangers") arrive.

 Police Inspector Frank Bumstead, who is investigating murdered prostitutes, identifies Murdoch as a suspect.
 Following clues, Murdoch learns his name and finds out he has a wife named Emma.
 When the Strangers corner him, Murdoch instinctively alters reality (an ability the Strangers share and refer to as tuning) to create an escape path for himself.

 Murdoch wanders the streets of the city where it is perpetually nighttime but no one seems to notice.
 When the clock strikes twelve, Murdoch witnesses everyone else fall asleep and the Strangers use tuning to physically rearrange the city's architecture.
-Afterwards, assisted by Schreber, the Strangers change the inhabitants' memories using an injection containing the new memories.
+Afterwards, assisted by Schreber, the Strangers inject selected people with new memories.
 Murdoch learns that he came from a coastal town called Shell Beach, which everyone knows, though no one remembers how to get there and Murdoch's attempts to visit fail.
-The Strangers inject a copy of the memories given to Murdoch into one of their men, Mr. Hand, hoping it will help them predict Murdoch's movements and track him down.
+The Strangers inject a copy of Murdoch's intended memories into one of their own, Mr. Hand, hoping it will help them predict Murdoch's movements and track him down.

 Inspector Bumstead catches Murdoch, though he acknowledges that Murdoch is most likely innocent, as he has misgivings about the city's nature.
 They confront Schreber, who explains the Strangers' nature.
-They are extraterrestrials residing in human corpses who share a hive mind, and are experimenting with humans to analyze individuality in hopes of making a discovery that will help their race to survive.
+They are extra-terrestrials residing in human corpses who share a hive mind, and are experimenting with humans (whom they have abducted) to analyze individuality in hopes of making a discovery that will help their race to survive.
 Murdoch, as Schreber reveals, is an anomaly who inadvertently awoke before Schreber could implant his latest identity as a murderer.